mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 A congestion controller used for RTP over QUIC should be able to compute an adequate bandwidth estimation using the following inputs:

-* A current timestamp
+* `t_current`: A current timestamp
-* A list of packets that were acknowledged by the receiver
+* `pkt_status_list`: A list of packets that were acknowledged by the receiver
-* For each acknowledged packet, a delay between the sent- and receive-timestamps of the packet
+* `pkt_delay_list`: For each acknowledged packet, a delay between the sent- and receive-timestamps of the packet
-* Minimum and average RTT estimations and the RTT variation as calculated by QUIC {{QUIC-RECOVERY}}
+* The RTT estimations calculated by QUIC as described in {{Section 5 of QUIC-RECOVERY}}:
+  * `min_rtt`: The miminum RTT observed by QUIC over a period of time
+  * `smoothed_rtt`: An exponentially-weighted moving average of the observed RTT values
+  * `rtt_var`: The mean deviation in the observed rtt values
-* Optionally ECN marks may be used, if supported by the network and exposed by the QUIC implementation.
+* `ecn`: Optionally ECN marks may be used, if supported by the network and exposed by the QUIC implementation.

-A congestion controller MUST expose a target bitrate to which the encoder should be configured and may additionally provide a pacing mechanism.
+A congestion controller MUST expose a `target_bitrate` to which the encoder should be configured to fully utilize the available bandwidth.
+Additionally, the congestion controller may provide a pacing mechanism.

 ## Codec Interface {#encoder-interface}

-An application is expected to adapt the media bitrate to the observed available bandwidth by setting the media encoder to the target bitrate that is computed by the congestion controller.
-Thus, the media encoder needs to offer a way to update the target bitrate accordingly.
-An implementation can either expose the most recent bitrate estimation produced by the congestion controller, or directly take a callback to update the encoder bitrate which is called whenever the congestion controller updates its target bitrate.
+An application is expected to adapt the media bitrate to the observed available bandwidth by setting the media encoder to the `target_bitrate` that is computed by the congestion controller.
+Thus, the media encoder needs to offer a way to update its bitrate accordingly.
+An implementation can either expose the most recent `target_bitrate` produced by the congestion controller, or directly take a callback to update the encoder bitrate which is called whenever the congestion controller updates its `target_bitrate`.

 # Packet Format {#packet-format}